curvingreality/flutter-library/README.md

 ⸻

 🚀 Our mission is to keep evolving and making app development with Flutter faster, simpler, and more fun – while never compromising on design quality.

-## What are we working on

-- ✅ New button type
-- ✅ Custom checkboxes
-- ✅ Custom radio buttons
-- ✅ "Insert code" type field
-- [ ] Custom dialogs and bottom sheets
-- [ ] Improved text fields UI

 <hr>